-To report a crime, all individuals are encouraged to call the Department of Public Safety at 707-965-6551 (x6551) or 911 for emergencies.
-Dispatchers are available 24 hours a day to receive emergency calls for landline, cell phones, campus emergency elevator phones, and LiveSafe.
+To report a crime, all individuals are encouraged to call the Department of Campus Safety at 707-965-6551 (x6551) or 911 for emergencies.
+Officers are available 24 hours a day to receive emergency calls for landline, cell phones, campus emergency elevator phones, and LiveSafe alerts.